VitalPro for Win32 User Guide

 The automatically produced charts and maps can be extensively customized, as explained in this chapter.

-• The color palette to use for the bars.
+• Color palette to use for the bars.

-• First color in the palette to use for the bars.
+• First color in palette to use for bars.

 Below are shown the settings, with examples: